francescococetta/winter_school_sea-ice/tutorial.md

 - create a conda environment from the .yml file provided in ~/Icepack/configuration/scripts/machines/environment.yml
 - create a case of study by running
-      ./icepack.setup --case test0 --mach conda --env macos a folder having the name of your test is created in ~/Icepack/.
+      ./icepack.setup --case test0 --mach conda --env macos
--
+- A folder with the name of your test is created in ~/Icepack/; icepack_in is the file containing the icepack namelist